amalinauskas/vet-shop/README.md

 # Vet shop website 😽 (alpha version 0.1)

-📋 Website for You to track your pet visits to the vet.
+📋 Mobile friendly website for You to track your pet visits to the vet.

 ✅ Registration/login form.